farlee2121/DevEssentialsBlog/_drafts/2022-04-11-Dependency-injection-vs-Dependency-Inversion.md

 Let's look a few quick examples.

 This code follows dependency injection, but not inversion.
 The `RecipeManager` does not own the `SendGridClient` type.
 In fact, the email client is owned by a 3rd party library.
-However, this code does follow dependency injection. `RecipeManager` doesn't know how `SendGridClient` is constructed.
-It doesn't know about api keys, or any other such concerns.
+However, this code does follow dependency injection. `RecipeManager` doesn't know how `SendGridClient` is constructed. `RecipeManager` doesn't know about api keys or other configuration and dependencies of `SendGridClient`.
 It simply receives an instance an uses it.
 ```cs
 class RecipeManager{